 The new shape of your corneal may change the way your eyelid interacts with the surface of your eye.
 This also affects your blinking and tear production.

 Dry eyes are usually not caused by complications during the actual LASIK surgery

 Dr Por confirms that dry eyes that persist after LASIK surgery generally cannot be attributed to complications during the LASIK surgery.

-It's most likely due to pre-existing dry eyes before surgery caused by things like prolonged contact lens wear, acne medication, and the reasons mentioned above.
+It's most likely due to pre-existing dry eyes before surgery caused by things such as prolonged contact lens wear, acne medication, and the reasons mentioned above.

-It's extremely rare to get dry eyes that doesn't recover
+It's extremely rare to get dry eyes that do not recover

 According to Dr Por, the nerve endings that were disturbed during LASIK typically regrow within several months.
 After that, you will notice that your eyes are no longer dry.

 Most patients experience dry eyes out to 6 months after surgery, and the condition improves out to one year or more.

 Punctal plugs are an effective way to keep your eyes moist

 Dissolvable punctal plug (Image credit: Review of ophthalmology)